 Pysanky is a wax-resist method of dyeing done in stages depending on how many colors you want to use.
 We started by using a pencil to lightly mark our eggs with the beginnings of a design.
 The photo shows DS's egg with a ship design.
 He went for the non-traditional design.

 Then we used a kistka to apply melted wax to the parts we wanted to remain the original egg color.
 (We all chose green eggs tho it's hard to tell that from some of these photos.)
 DH is holding his egg, mine sets to the left and DS's egg, without any wax, is at the top.
-The next step was to dip the egg in the first color.
-Color order is chosen by its coverage ability.
-I stirred up yellow, orange, red, royal blue, and black and set them up on a separate workspace in that order.

 When I finished my first coat of wax, I lowered my egg into the yellow dye bath and left it for about 10 minutes as I wanted a fairly deep yellow color.
 It took longer to apply the next bit of wax as I wanted more of the egg to remain yellow than I wanted the original color to show.
 Then I lowered the egg into the red dye.
 It was another 10 minutes before I could remove my egg.
 These pictures show both sides of the egg.